 17. Busy box for restaurants or on-the-Go

-You can make small busy bag or box for toddlers for doctor’s appointment, restaurants, stroller rides in a mall, etc.
+You can make small busy bags or boxes for toddlers for doctor’s appointments, restaurants, stroller rides in a mall, etc.

 You can include anything that is according to the interest of your child and her age.
 For toddler boys, you can never go wrong with a couple of cars.